2020-21 Annual Report (text version)

 - talent management and succession planning programs

-- CEO Awards provides non-monetary recognition of individual employees and teams who exemplify QTC’s values, and
+- CEO Awards recognition program, providing non-monetary recognition of individual employees and teams who exemplify QTC’s values, and

 - culture and diversity programs.

-QTC continues to grow an inclusive, diverse, flexible and high-performance culture, evidenced by being awarded the ‘Employer of Choice’ Gold Award from Human Resources Director (HRD) in 2020, further to receiving the Human Synergistics ‘Cultural Transformation Achievement’ Award in 2019.
+QTC continues to grow an inclusive, diverse, flexible and high-performance culture.
+For the second consecutive year, QTC was awarded the ‘Employer of Choice’ award from Human Resources Director (HRD).

-QTC’s Inclusion and Diversity Strategy recognises that diversity of perspective and experience improves performance, manages risk, and improves decision making.
-Under the strategy’s three priority streams of culture, family and community, and gender, in 2019–20, QTC:
+QTC’s Inclusion and Diversity Strategy recognises that diversity of perspective and experience improves performance, manages risk, and enhances decision making.
+In 2020–21, under the strategy’s three priority streams of culture, family and community, and gender, QTC: